varun-raj/sgc/readme.md

 ### Basic Git Commands

-Use `bgc "Your commit message"` to add all files, commit and push it to origin
+Use the following to add all files, commit and push it to origin

+`bgc "Your commit message"`

+alternative for

 ```
 git add .
 git commit -m "Your commit message"
 git push origin master
 ```
-Use `bgc -u "Your commit message"` to add all files, commit and push it to upstream
+Use the following to add all files, commit and push it to upstream

+`bgc -u "Your commit message"`

+alternative for

 ```
 git add .